George R. Carter: Personal life

 He married Helen Strong, daughter of Eastman Kodak president Henry A. Strong April 19, 1892.
-They had four children: Elizabeth (born August 25, 1895), Phoebe (born September 27, 1897), a daughter who died on June 17, 1903, and George Robert, Jr. (born November 10, 1905).
+They had four children: Elizabeth (born August 25, 1895), Phoebe (born September 27, 1897), a daughter who died on June 17, 1903, and George Robert Jr. (born November 10, 1905).

-He formed a rowing club with W. B. Goodwin, fellow Hawaiian Hiram Bingham and Marshall Latham Bond, whose members turned their boats over to the University of Washington to begin its rowing program when it broke up.
+He formed a rowing club with W. B. Goodwin, Hiram Bingham and Marshall Latham Bond, whose members turned their boats over to the University of Washington to begin its rowing program when it broke up.

 After his retirement and until his death on February 11, 1933, in Honolulu, Hawaii, Carter remained active in the community.
 He was a member of the Hawaiian Historical Society and engaged in historical research, collecting valuable books and documents.
 In 1922, Carter donated his collection to the Hawaiian Mission Children's Society, which continues to maintain it as well as the Mission Houses Museum.
 He was buried in Oahu Cemetery.

 Carter's estate was appraised at $1,153,902.
 His will provided for a $25,000 bequest to Kauikeolani Children's Hospital.
 His wife Helen Strong Carter received one-third of his estate, with his two living children receiving the remaining two-thirds.